© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dray's Ditches is a scheduled monument protected by Historic England under reference 1004534.
 View the official record →

-Dray's Ditches is a linear earthwork monument located in Bedfordshire, consisting of a series of defensive ditches and banks.
+Dray's Ditches is a linear earthwork monument located in Bedfordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004534.

 Dray's Ditches is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004534.